bukky300/pectusfinance-frontend-task/README.md

 Clicking on each header column will format the table in ascending/descending order according to the data in that header

 I also implemented Pagination on the the table.
-You can go through the whole table by clicking on the page number
+You can go through the whole table by clicking on the next and prev buttons

 The Go to total button takes you to the second page